 - Technical expertise

-- Experience in project management and coordination
+- Experience in fund-raising, proposal preparation and programme management

 - Language skills